ty0088/ty0088.github.io/README.md

   <li><a href="https://ty0088.github.io/blog_author">The Blog Spot - Author</a> - A react frontend only blog website for <strong>authors</strong> of "The Blog Spot" that accesses data through a separate API backend.
 Registered "Authors" have access to a rich text editor to create blog posts.
 Demo account available. - <a href="https://github.com/ty0088/ty0088.github.io/tree/main/blog_author">Github Code</a></li>

-  <li>"The Blog Spot" backend API is built using Express/Node and Mongoose/Mongodb hosted on AWS through a custom domain.
+  <li>"The Blog Spot" backend RESTful API is built using Express/Node and Mongoose/Mongodb hosted on AWS through a custom domain.
 The API is accessed through https://blog-api.ty0088.co.uk and the code for the backend API can be found on <a href="https://github.com/ty0088/ty0088.github.io/tree/main/blog_api">Github</a></li>

   <li><a href="https://top-to-do-d45c1.web.app/">To Do App</a> - Uses Firebase to store data. - <a href="https://github.com/ty0088/ty0088.github.io/tree/main/todo-Firebase">Github Code</a></li>